Grzegorz96/millionaire-app-backend/README.md

  git clone https://github.com/Grzegorz96/millionaire-app-backend.git
 ```
 - Create .env file in your Backend folder
+- Add the required environment variables to the .env file
 - Install required packages on your venv:
 ```bash
   pip install Flask